- the act or process of dividing; state of being divided.

 late 14c., from Old French division, from Latin divisionem (nominative divisio), from divid-, stem of dividere (see divide).
 Military sense is first recorded 1590s.
 Mathematical sense is from early 15c.
 The mathematical division sign supposedly was invented by British mathematician John Pell (1611-1685) who taught at Cambridge and Amsterdam.

-The operation of determining how many times one quantity is contained in another; the inverse of multiplication.
+- The act, process, or operation of finding out how many times one number or quantity is contained in another.

 - A taxonomic classification within the plant kingdom that ranks immediately above a class and corresponds to a phylum in other kingdoms.
 See Table at taxonomy.